globalprivacycontrol/landing-page/content/orgs.md

 ---
 title: Founding Organizations
 headerText: Global Privacy Control has broad industry support.
-Below, you’ll find browsers and extensions which send the GPC signal, businesses that honor GPC and other supporting partners involved in the creating the specification.
+Below, you’ll find browsers and extensions which send the GPC signal, businesses that honor GPC and other supporting partners involved in creating the specification.
 entries:
   - name: Abine
     url: https://www.abine.com/